ameetsoni/WEATLab/README.md

 ## PREREQUISITE SKILLS

 This lab assignment requires familiarity with using the command-line in order to run programs.
 No programming skills are required.
-The provided programs use `python3` and utilize the numpy library.
+The provided programs use `python3` and utilize the `numpy` library.
+For the visualizations in `weatTest.py`, you will also need `pandas`, `seaborn` and `matplotlib`.
 -------------

 ## SETUP